GTEC-UDC/linuxcnc_gantry_robot/calibration/src/README.md

 This directory contains Python scripts and utilities for analyzing and calibrating the gantry robot system.
 The system integrates OptiTrack motion capture data with gantry robot position data to perform error analysis and calibration.

+**important**: It is assumed that the gantry data is the commanded position of the gantry robot and the OptiTrack data is the actual position of the gantry robot.
+After the calibration is complete it can be evaluated with several scripts, which correct the OptiTrack data with the calibration parameters and compare the obtained positions with the reference gantry data.

 ## System Overview

 The system consists of several scripts to process and analyze the data:

 1. **Raw Data Visualization**: `plot_movement_gantry.py` and `plot_movement_optitrack.py` scripts to visualize the raw gantry and OptiTrack data before calibration.
-2. **Calibration**: The `run_calibration.py` script is the core calibration process that processes the raw data, it performs the following steps:
+2. **Calibration**: `run_calibration.py` is the script that processes the raw data, performing the following steps:
    - **Alignment**: Temporal and spatial alignment of OptiTrack and gantry robot coordinate systems using translation, rotation, and time shift transformations.
-   - **Correction**: Non-orthogonal and non-linear transformation of the gantry robot data to correct errors intrinsic to the gantry robot.
-This step assumes that the Optitrack data is the actual position of the gantry robot.
+   - **Correction**: Non-orthogonal and non-linear transformation of the OptiTrack data to correct errors intrinsic to the gantry robot.

 3. **Analysis**: Various scripts for plotting and analyzing the gantry and OptiTrack data, which can be executed after the calibration is complete:
    - `check_params.py`: Check the calibration parameters.
    - `print_calibxyzkins_config.py`: Print the HAL configuration for the `calibxyzkins` module.